OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

 2. To create a new class, сlick **Create**.
 3. On the class page, fill the parameter Name: *CmsCustomer*, then click **Save**.
 4. On the widget **Properties** create three properties by clicking **Create**.
 Set their  parameters and click **Save**.
-  * For the *Customer name* property, set the parameters:
+  * For the *customerName* property, set the parameters:
     * Name: customerName
     * Type: String
-  * For the *Contact* property, set the parameters:
+  * For the *contact* property, set the parameters:
     * Name: contact
     * Type: String
-  * For the *Interaction* property, set the parameters:
+  * For the *interaction* property, set the parameters:
     * Name: interaction
     * Type: String